📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 🛡️ Travel insurance

-Budget $150–$300 per person for 2-week trip.
+Budget $150–$300 per person for a 2-week trip.
 Trekking cover for Patagonia/Peru adds $100+.
 Cuba-compliant policies run $50 extra.
-Don't go cheap — US medical bills can bankrupt you.
+Don't go cheap — US medical bills can run to tens of thousands of dollars.

 🎫 Tipping (Americas specific)